Ousley.ai / Apple workflow AI in development

 Technical buyers want evidence, not a prettier demo.

-For this category, credibility comes from measured task quality, current workflow fit, and honest limits.
-That posture should show up on the site before the product reaches wider access.
+For this audience, credibility comes from measured task quality, current workflow fit, and honest limits — not a demo reel.

 Why the timing matters